Coronavirus Covid-19 Pandemic

-Local site teams manage local issues with the support of the leadership team.
+Additionally, local site teams manage local issues with the support and guidance of leadership teams.

 Q: Has Netrality taken precautions to mitigate the spread of COVID-19?

-Q: Is there a potential impact to your systems or delivered products?
-If so, what is that potential impact?
+Q: Is there a potential impact to your systems, services, or delivered products?
+If so, what is the potential impact?

 Q: How will you be providing updates to customers and vendors?